rparak/Transformation/README.md

 ```

 ## Project Description:
-An open-source library for transformation functions useful for robotics.
+An open source library for transformation functions useful for robotic applications.
 The project is extended with functions to obtain simplified equations for fast conversion using a library for symbolic mathematics.

 ## Simple Demonstration